How to become a vlogger

 - 4 or 5 GCSEs at grades 9 to 4 (A* to C), or equivalent, for a level 3 course

-You could learn useful skills for this role through advanced apprenticeships like:
+You could learn useful skills for this role through an advanced apprenticeship, like:

-These typically take 12 to 18 months to complete as a mix of workplace learning and off-the-job study.
+These can take up to 1 year and 6 months to complete, as a mix of workplace learning and off-the-job study.

 There are no set entry requirements but it may help you to get in if you have: